indeevar-y/indeevar-y.github.io/README.md

 Welcome to my corner of the internet.

-I'm a Technical & Customer Service Associate at Amazon, working on meaningful projects around operations,
-AI tools adoption, and workflow improvement.
+I'm a Technical & Customer Service Associate at Amazon, working on meaningful projects around operational efficiency, AI tools adoption, and workflow improvement.

 This space is where I document my work, share my thoughts,